The number of abortions kept rising in 2024 because of telehealth prescriptions, report finds

 WeCount found that in the months before the Dobbs ruling was handed down, about 1 in 20 abortions was accessed by telehealth.

-But the last three months of 2024, it was up to 1 in 4.
+But during the last three months of 2024, it was up to 1 in 4.

 The biggest jump over that time came in the middle of 2023, when laws in some Democratic-controlled states took effect with provisions intended to protect medical professionals who use telehealth to prescribe pills to patients in states where abortion is banned or where there are laws restricting telehealth abortion.

-WeCount found that about half telehealth abortions last year were facilitated by the shield laws.
+WeCount found that about half of the telehealth abortions last year were facilitated by the shield laws.
 The number of telehealth abortions also grew for those in states without bans.

-The WeCount data could help explain data from a separate survey from the Guttmacher Institute, which found the number of people crossing states lines for abortion declined last year.
+The WeCount data could help explain data from a separate survey from the Guttmacher Institute, which found the number of people crossing state lines for abortion declined last year.

 The U.S. Supreme Court last year found that anti-abortion doctors and their organizations didn’t have standing, either.